ksayid/confidential-computing-education/Confidential_Computing_Concepts.md

 ### Packaged Non-CC Offerings
 * General-purpose applications or services that might use CC features from any of the above but are not strictly CC-focused.
-* Example: A CRM platform that “optionally” uses enclaves for especially sensitive customer data but does not exclusively rely on them.
+* Example: A CRM platform that "optionally" uses enclaves for especially sensitive customer data but does not exclusively rely on them.

 ## Ideal requirements for a Trustworthy TCB
 A cornerstone of Confidential Computing (CC) is having a well-defined trust model, which mandates a fully traceable and attestable TCB.
 The challenge: many CC vendors provide large and complex TCBs, making it difficult or impossible to verify each component.